BA in Classical Civilization

 With permission of the faculty advisor, up to two related courses from other departments may be counted toward this major.
 Refer to the list of Related Courses recommended by the department.

-*Required courses are divided into four categories: classical civilization, ancient Greek, modern Greek, and Latin.
+*Required courses are divided into four categories: classical civilization (words read in translation), Ancient Greek, Modern Greek, and Latin.
 Refer to the Classical Studies programs section of this Bulletin for the full list of courses and their categories that may be used to fulfill the requirements stated above and for information on the CAS foreign language requirement for classics majors and minors.